DworkinLab/episodicSequenceData/Run Through - Episodic.md

 -Make new with changed parameters (cmh_bowtie_5_100_40)?

 The script with new parameters: just change population and add something different to names for script (i.e #2 likely for second run)
+-- need to change the new mkdir with populations
 Bowtie:
 ```
 #! /bin/bash